-The service is an important part of our commitment to help retain a healthy and resilient workforce and in supporting GPs and GP trainees who wish to remain in or return to clinical practice after a period of ill health.
+The service is an important part of our commitment to help retain a healthy and resilient workforce and in supporting doctors and dentists (including trainees) who wish to remain in or return to clinical practice after a period of ill health.

 What does the service look like?

 - It is a free, confidential service provided by health professionals specialising in mental health support to doctors.

 - It is accessible via a confidential national self-referral phone line, website and app, enabling doctors and dentists to seek information about the services available, access self-help tools, and access clinical support.

 - Treatment services are available across many different areas across England, with local delivery supported through a local clinician.

 - There is a range of clinical support, accessible across England with doctors and dentists are free to choose the most suitable locality which matches their needs.